shaquillehinds/deploy-compute-container/README.md

   - description: The service account JSON key to allow github to perform actions on gcp on your behalf
   - required: true
 - instance_ssh_private_key:
-  -description: The ssh private key to the instance or project if the instance allows project wide keys
+  - description: The ssh private key to the instance or project if the instance allows project wide keys
+- machine_type:
+  - description: Specifies the machine type used for the instances.
+To get a list of available machine types, run 'gcloud compute machine-types list'.
+If unspecified, the default type is n1-standard-1
+  - default: e2-micro
 - instance_container_env:
   - description: Any environment variables you want to pass to the instance.
 These won't be available on the build phase, only when the container is mounted as an instance. e.g PORT=3001,NODE_ENV=production